Perspective | Chadwick Boseman’s death is fueling important conversations about disabilities, and what’s happening on the screen and behind the scenes

 To not tell us about his cancer was Boseman’s decision.
 Lee and other disability rights activists I have spoken to in the days since his death respect that.
 But they also see the value in all of us talking more about our disabilities and illnesses, whether they are visible or nonvisible, permanent or temporary.

 “This past year has been immense for me in terms of being more comfortable informing others about my own disability,” says Jennifer White-Johnson, an Afro-Latina mother of an autistic son and an assistant professor of visual communications and digital media arts at Bowie State University.
 She has ADHD and Graves’ disease and says that, “as an educator of color, I was always concerned about revealing those things to students in fear of being judged or not taken seriously.
-As disabled black folks we’re often expected to keep it moving, masking our disabilities.”
+As disabled Black folks we’re often expected to keep it moving, masking our disabilities.”

 After Boseman’s death, White-Johnson posted on Instagram an image of her son that she created two years ago.
 It shows the boy with a scene from “Black Panther” superimposed across his body.
 King T’Challa stands in the place near his heart.